 Finally, don’t fear brining the anchor charts back into the conversation.
 If you run across a great example of pronoun use weeks later, add it to your anchor charts.
 Students can always use the pronoun review.

 Color by grammar.

 Always, always, I search for pronoun activities that are not worksheets.
 Students adore coloring and checking their work through coloring activities.
 What I like as a teacher is that when students are coloring, they are extra careful not to make mistakes.
 This worrying means that students check their answers twice, cementing the concepts in their memories.

-Teaching pronouns can involve literature.
-Notice with students how pronouns are used in literature.
+Teaching pronouns can involve analyzing how pronouns are used in literature.
 For instance, Poe loved to use pronouns to build suspense!
 Look at this line from “The Pit and the Pendulum.”